-There are several factors that affect processor performance.
-Understanding these factors will help you make the proper choices when designing your homebuilt computer.
+There are many factors that affect processor performance.
+Understanding some of these factors will help you make the proper choices when designing your homebuilt computer.

 The most important factors affecting processor performance are:

 In other words, some instruction sets are more efficient than others, enabling the processor to do more useful work at a given speed.
-This is one reason why when choosing a processor, benchmark tests that measure the chips' abilities to do actual work can be very useful.
+This is why just looking at the numbers doesn't always tell the whole story of how well a processor will function in the real world.
+It's also why when choosing a processor, benchmark tests that measure the chip's abilities to do real-world work can be very useful.

 The clock speed (or clock rate) is stated in megahertz (MHz) or gigahertz (GHz), and refers to the speed at which the processor can execute instructions.
 The faster the clock, the more instructions the processor can complete per second.

 All else being equal, processors with faster clock speeds process data faster than those with slower clock speeds.
-It's also the first number you will see in advertisements for CPUs.
+The clock speed is also the first number you will see in advertisements for CPUs and is often integrated into their model numbers.
 But as mentioned previously, the efficiency of the processor's architecture determines how much actual work a processor can do with the same number of cycles.

 Measured in bits, the bandwidth determines how much information the processor can process in one instruction.
 If you were to compare data flow to the flow of traffic on a highway, then clock speed would be the speed limit, and bandwidth would be the number of lanes on the highway.

 The current bandwidth standard for desktop and laptop PC's is 64 bit.
 32-bit is officially a thing of the past.